Company-wide installation

 Overriding Defaults

-By default, the files from the default
+By default, the files from the default directory will only be copied

 during the initial setup of the user’s SmartGit installation.
 In certain